Welcome to the World Football League Website

 Merle Harmon called play by play during the WFL on TVS telecast.

-Going into Week Thirteen the WFL had played to nearly two million fans in person, and more then nine million fans were watching the WFL on TVS.
+Going into Week Thirteen the WFL had played to nearly two million fans in person, and more then nine million fans were watching the WFL on the TVS Network.
 "We have been pleased with the reception the nation's TV audience has given the WFL," said Gary L. Davidson.
 He also added, "Our ratings are higher than even the sponsors had anticipated and our product (the games) have been better than even the coaches felt they would be."

 According to a NTI Rating Summary the WFL was shown on 117 stations per week and to 80 percent of the country.
 "Our numbers have been encouraging," said WFL Vice President for Communications Max Muhleman.
 "We had hoped to deliver ratings that would average 5.0 to our advertisers in this first year (1974).
 Thus far we are averaging better than 6.0 ratings and more than thirteen percent shares of all television sets in use during our Thursday night time slots."